Hamidreza3252/CarND-Behavioral-Cloning-P3/README.md

 ## 0. Executive Summary

 Two sets of ConvNet models are used to train ConvNet models to predict steering angle of a simulated car.
-The first model, which is reletively small, uses a customized architecture, whereas the second one is built based on InceptionV3.
-The training data are simply the scenary, which is collected by the three cameras (left, right, and center) located at the top of the simulated car.
-To further augment / double training data, we flipped the captured images, with negavtive captured steering angle.
+The first model, which is reletively small, uses a customized architecture, whereas the second one is built based on InceptionV3 weights and architecture.
+The training data are simply the car-front scenary, which is recorded and collected by the three cameras (left, right, and center) located at the top of the simulated car.
+To further augment / double training data, I flipped the captured images, with negavtive captured steering angle.

-The results were improved as we learned how to better utilize the data and how to use more advanced and bigger models.
+The results were improved as I learned how to better utilize the data and how to use more advanced and bigger models.
 Based on track-1 (lake track) simulations, the performance of the models are qualitatively sorted as follows (from the best to the worst):
 1. Partial Transfer Learning: Training the Model Based on Inception Architecture, but Trainable Weights (100% successful, section 2-3)
 2. Training Model Using Already-Provided and Newly Simulated Training Data (90% successful, 3)
 3. Training based on all - left, right, and center - camera images using already-provided data (section 2-1-3)